elmtree-askmo/cloudcannon-app/content/pricing.md

 ---
-title: Pricing
+title: Plans
 content_blocks:
     - _bookshop_name: pricing/intro
-      title: Pricing intro Section
+      title: Plans introduction Section
       contentTitle: Plans
-      content: At QuickTakes, we are committed to keeping cutting-edge technology in education accessible to all, which is why we will always offer a free version of the service to our users.
+      description: At QuickTakes, we are committed to keeping cutting-edge technology in education accessible to all, which is why we will always offer a free version of the service to our users.
 We have multiple subscription options for your convenience whether you rely on QuickTakes everyday or less often.
     - _bookshop_name: pricing/pricing
-      title: Pricing Section
+      title: Plans Section
-      list:
+      items:
         - label: Free
           itemActiveStyle: false
           minutesLabel: 90 min